 Making the decision to start training for your first triathlon can be daunting.
 The good news is taking those first steps can be the hardest and once you’re in the groove of training for your first triathlon, you’ll feel stronger by the day.
-So if you’re toying with the idea of training, even if it’s coming up quickly, here are 7 quick tips to help make your first triathlon happen:
+Here are 7 quick tips to help make your first triathlon happen:

 2. Sign up

-...for a sprint triathlon that is six or more weeks away.
+Get online and search for a triathlon to put on your calendar in the coming year.
+It could be a virtual triathlon, a local sprint triathlon, or even a destination triathlon in a place you want to travel once Covid-19 restrictions are lifted.
+Once you've decided on a race that is more than six weeks away, sign up!
 Let a race be the motivation to drive you toward your goal.
 Starting with a sprint triathlon is a great way to ease yourself into training and competition, as you train for longer triathlons in the future.

 Give yourself time to build up to some real training.
 If you have never run a 5K, you cannot get up off the couch and run one in an hour.
 Even if you are naturally athletic, you are still risking injuries and overtraining.

 Be consistent, but don’t be too hard on yourself.
 If you are tired or have sore muscles, sometimes it’s better to take one day off or go for a little walk and get back in to training the next day.
 Don’t let light days derail your mental progress.

 Try a short, 20 minute nap after your hard training.
 When you sleep, your muscle cells are able to recover and you get a boost to your immune system.
 Try building a quick nap into your training schedule, or at least get a full night sleep.
 Here are some other tips from Lesley Paterson for staying healthy while training hard.